adboussif/Persistent-Homology/USAGE.md

 # Using the Scripts for Persistent Homology Analysis

-This project includes two main scripts designed to analyze persistent homology in proteins, focusing on the BCL2 protein family.
-Here's how to use them.
+This project includes two main scripts designed to filter Alpha Carbones in PDB file (from database or predicted by Alphafold2) and to analyze protein structures through persistence barcodes and calculate Wasserstein distances for comparison.

 ## Requirements